We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Even though there is a distinct difference between the two, their names are often used interchangeably.
+Folate and folic acid are different forms of vitamin B9.
+While there’s a distinct difference between the two, their names are often used interchangeably.

+There’s even a lot of confusion among professionals about folic acid and folate.
 This article explains the difference between folic acid and folate.

 Vitamin B9 is an essential nutrient that naturally occurs as folate.

-- Birth defects: Low folate levels in pregnant women have been linked to birth abnormalities, such as neural tube defects (3).
+- Birth defects.
+Low folate levels in pregnant women have been linked to birth abnormalities, such as neural tube defects (3).

-Folate is the naturally-occurring form of vitamin B9.
+Folate is the naturally occurring form of vitamin B9.